RuchiraMkatewal/OOPS_JAVA/README.md

 Que1.
 What is paradigam?

-ans:- It is a way to solve a problem, an approach to solve a problem using some programming language or method to solve
+>> It is a way to solve a problem, an approach to solve a problem using some programming language or method to solve
       a problem using tools and technique that are available.

 # Their are "Six" main pillars of OOPS:-